 This is especially true for pain that is chronic or long-term, such as osteoarthritis or some other degenerative bone and joint conditions.
 When acupuncture is practiced regularly, it can be a very effective holistic therapy that will help keep your dog pain-free and feeling young and spry for years to come.

-The potential benefits of cannabinoids like hemp have been studied extensively for almost three decades in animal models and the existing body of independently documented in vivo research is much more extensive for cannabinoids than for any of the popular pet supplements mentioned above.
+The potential benefits of compounds in hemp have been studied extensively for almost three decades in animal models and the existing body of independently documented in vivo research is much more extensive for hemp than for any of the popular pet supplements mentioned above.

 Canna-Pet® has been conducting research & trials of hemp-based products with animals for several years, and we now work in conjunction with several prominent veterinary universities.